 Many developers have the problem that the system they use for development is often not comparable with the live system.
 Important parameters, plugins and integrations are often missing, or only an old data set is available.

-So that your developers always have the current data set or a comparable system available, we rely on "Infrastructure as Code".
-This makes it possible to provide a system for development ad hoc.
+So that your developers always have the current data set, or a comparable system available, we rely on "Infrastructure as Code".
+This makes it possible to provide a system for development on an ad hoc basis.
 On the other hand, the live system is cloned and the current data set is used.

-Afterwards, your developers can provide the cloned system with further features or update it.
+Your developers can then add further features to the cloned system or update it.
 This means that the Blue-Green approach is used again at this point.
 The cloned system is then merged with the Green system.
-When the time has come, the productive system is switched from "Blue" to "Green".
+When the time has come, the productive system is switched from Blue to Green.